hitoshi-watase/sercrod/docs/reference/directives/event-keyup.md

 - `el` and `$el` point to the element where `@keyup` is declared.
 - Reads of other identifiers consult:

-  1. Nablla’s data object for the host,
+  1. Sercrod’s data object for the host,
   2. The provided scope for directives around this element (such as loop variables),
   3. `window` as a final fallback.

-- Writes to properties in the data object propagate back into Nablla data and mark them as dirty so that the subsequent update pass can reflect changes in the DOM.
+- Writes to properties in the data object propagate back into Sercrod data and mark them as dirty so that the subsequent update pass can reflect changes in the DOM.

 #### Update behavior for @keyup

-`@keyup` is treated as an input-like event in Nablla’s update strategy.
+`@keyup` is treated as an input-like event in Sercrod’s update strategy.

 After the handler runs, the runtime computes: